judeebeke/my-react-vite-site/README.md

 - HTML5, CSS3, JavaScript
 - React, Tailwind CSS
-- Vite, npm]
+- Vite, NPM

 ## Installation

 1. Clone this repository: `git clone https://github.com/judeebeke/my-react-vite-site.git`
 2. Navigate to the project directory: `cd portfolio-site`
-3. [Install any dependencies run `npm install`]
+3. Install any dependencies run `npm install`

 ## Usage

 1. Customize the content in the HTML and CSS files to match your information and style.
 2. Replace the placeholder project details and images with your own projects.
-3. [If applicable, update any configuration files or settings.]
+3. If applicable, update any configuration files or settings.

 ## Demo